Zarina2311/google-keep-clone/README.md

 ## Google Keep Clone app

-Google-inspired app for creating and storing notes (https://google.com/keep).
+An app for creating, keeping, and storing notes created by Google.
+You can find it here: https://google.com/keep.
 App written using JavaScript, HTML, CSS.